silviayao/NumberTriangle/readme.md

   - ONE closed issue
   - ONE closed PR
   - exactly ONE commit author (other than the course team)
-  - at least TWO commits by you (e.g., make one commit for each file you complete)
+  - at least TWO commits by you (e.g., make one commit for each file you complete)This project implements NumberTriangle with retrieve and loadTriangle().